SEllersgaard/SEllersgaard.github.io/_posts/2023-04-04-modeluncertain.md

 BIC(M_i) = \frac{N}{2} \ln(MSE_i) + T_i \log(N).
 $$

-This offers a nice (more familiar?) way of writing \eqref{pm}, with the caveat that we still have to deal with the annoying presence of the $$T_i$$ term.
-Now in practice what I would do is the following: It is well known that the BIC asymptotically is equivalent to leave-of-$$\nu(N)$$ cross-validation (see [this reference](https://robjhyndman.com/hyndsight/crossvalidation/)).
+This offers a somewhat more appealing way of writing \eqref{pm}, with the caveat that we still have to deal with the annoying presence of the $$T_i$$ term.
+Now in practice what I would do is the following: It is well known that minimising the BIC asymptotically is equivalent to leave-of-$$\nu$$ cross-validation for linear models (see [this reference](https://robjhyndman.com/hyndsight/crossvalidation/)).
+This suggests the following approach: for each model tune hyper-parameters using cross-validation.
-Rather than weighing predictions by their $$BIC$$-score I thus propose weighing them by their cross-validated mean square error.
+Rather than weighing predictions of the tuned models by their $$BIC$$-score, let's weigh them by their cross-validated mean square error.
 Maybe something as simple as

 \begin{equation}\label{pm2}